Why Are the Emirates (UAE) Supporting the RSF?

 (C) Toshi Takamizawa

-Characteristis of UAE
+Characteristics of the UAE

 Until the Arab Spring, the Emirates were a junior partner of Saudi Arabia (KSA) and followed that kingdom in many respects.
 Since the rise of the new Emir, Mohamed bin Zayed (MBZ) in 2004, the Emirates have followed their own reckless policy of investment and war.
-After 2011, the emirs, faced with the uprising in Bahrain and their high dependency on migrant labour, felt compelled to pursue their consistently counter-revolutionary course, which was not only directed against the aspirations of the rebellious populations in the neigbbouring countries, but also against religious radicalisation.
+After 2011, the emirs, faced with the uprising in Bahrain and their high dependency on migrant labour, felt compelled to pursue their consistently counter-revolutionary course, which was not only directed against the aspirations of the rebellious populations in the neighbouring countries, but also against religious radicalisation.

 A study by the SWP in 2020 named these characteristics of the UAE's foreign policy: